 By Robert Miller, Advisor on Clinic Relations

 PRISMS is pleased to announce the online publication of its first in a series of family-friendly treatment recommendations.
-This series is designed to provide essential information to parents, caretakers, and other professionals who may be providing services to the individual with SMS but who are not SMS experts.
+This series is designed to provide essential information to parents, caretakers, and other professionals who may be providing services to an individual with Smith-Magenis Syndrome (SMS), but who are not SMS experts.

 The first topic of our treatment recommendations is constipation.
-Constipation is a common concern reported by caregivers of individuals with special health care needs, such as Smith-Magenis Syndrome (SMS).
+Constipation is a common concern reported by caregivers of individuals with special health care needs, such as SMS.
 Smith and colleagues identified constipation as a frequent medical symptom observed among 53% of study participants.

-You can find this and all of our future treatment recommendations on our Medical Management and Treatment page, here.
+You can find this and all of our future treatment recommendations on the Medical Management and Treatment page.

 We hope you find this report useful!
 If you have feedback on other treatment recommendation documents that you would like to see, please reach out to us with your ideas at email@example.com.

-The PRISMS Clinic & Research Consortium is designed to expand the availability of comprehensive, clinically appropriate care for the SMS community.
-To learn more about the PCRC and see clinics available near you, click here.
+The PCRC is designed to expand the availability of comprehensive, clinically appropriate care for the SMS community.
+To learn more about the PCRC and see clinics available near you, check out the SMS Clinics page.